 Therapeutic Recreation – Gerontology

 Our population is aging and those with the skills to work with seniors are in huge demand.
 If the opportunity to use leisure and recreational activities to enhance the quality of their lives is appealing to you, our two-year diploma program in Therapeutic Recreation - Gerontology will prepare you for a rewarding career working with the elderly.
+We offer the program on-campus as well as through distance learning, and our course work meets professional development requirements for those working in the industry.

 You will learn how to plan and deliver therapeutic recreation services which include functional intervention, leisure education and recreation participation programming.
 This knowledge will be balanced with a thorough understanding of the sociological, physiological and psychological process of aging.